pigsty/elastalert-docker/README.md

 # Elastalert Docker Image
 Docker image with Elastalert on Alpine Linux.

+Elasticsearch is restricted to version <=1.7.0 for legacy compatability.

 Requires a link to a Docker container running Elasticsearch using the "elasticsearchhost" alias.
 Assumes the use of port 9200 when communicating with Elasticsearch.<br/>
 In order for the time of the container to be synchronized (ntpd), it must be run with the SYS_TIME capability.